-Credit Facility Assumed
+Credit Facility

-The Company has a financing agreement (the "Financing Agreement") with Rosenthal & Rosenthal, Inc. that provides for a revolving loan with a maximum borrowing capacity of \$3,500,000.
+The Company had a financing agreement (the "Financing Agreement") with Rosenthal & Rosenthal, Inc. that provides for a revolving loan with a maximum borrowing capacity of \$3,500,000.
 The Financing Agreement renewal date was August 31, 2017 and will renew from year to year unless such Financing Agreement is terminated as set forth in the loan agreement.
-The amount outstanding under the Financing Agreement bears interest at a rate of the Prime Rate (as defined in the Financing Agreement) plus 3.25% (the "Effective Rate") or on Overadvances (as defined in the Financing Agreement), if any, at a rate of the Effective Rate plus 3%.
-The Financing Agreement contains other financial and restrictive covenants, including, among others, covenants limiting the Company's ability to incur indebtedness, guarantee obligations, sell assets, make loans, enter into mergers and acquisition transactions and declare or make dividends.
+The amount outstanding under the Financing Agreement bore interest at a rate of the Prime Rate (as defined in the Financing Agreement) plus 3.25% (the "Effective Rate") or on Over-advances (as defined in the Financing Agreement), if any, at a rate of the Effective Rate plus 3%.
+The Financing Agreement contained other financial and restrictive covenants, including, among others, covenants limiting the Company's ability to incur indebtedness, guarantee obligations, sell assets, make loans, enter into mergers and acquisition transactions and declare or make dividends.
 Borrowings under the Financing Agreement are collateralized by substantially all the assets of the Company.
-The Financing Agreement provides for advances against eligible accounts receivable and inventory balances based on prescribed formulas of raw materials and finished goods.
-On July 31, 2017 the Company had approximately \$1,090,000 in borrowings.
-Borrowings at April 30, 2017 totaled approximately \$1,340,000.
+The Financing Agreement provided for advances against eligible accounts receivable and inventory balances based on prescribed formulas of raw materials and finished goods.
+On October 13, 2017, upon the sale of the Dataram Memory business, the buyer assumed the obligation under this Financing Agreement, therefore, liabilities related to this financing agreement was \$0 as of January 31, 2018.